 Whether information is "material" and "nonpublic" depends on the facts and circumstances.
 Information is material if it would, if generally available, reasonably be expected to result in a significant change in, or have a significant effect on, the market price or value of any securities.
 Information also is material if it would have a significant influence on a reasonable investor's investment decisions.
-Information is nonpublic if it is not generally known or available to the public through an official company communication, such as a press release, website posting, securities filing or distribution to shareholders or through widely reported media coverage.
+Information is nonpublic if it is not generally known or available to the public through an official company communication, such as a press release, website posting, securities filing or distribution to shareholders, or through widely reported media coverage.
 Examples of material nonpublic information may include:

-- Earnings results and any future financial forecasts or outlooks that have not been publicly disclosed - Significant changes in business operations or strategies - Significant potential acquisitions or sales - Cybersecurity or other technology-related risks and incidents, including vulnerabilities and breaches - Gains or losses of major suppliers or customers - Introductions or launches of new, significant products or services - Changes in senior management or our Board of Directors - Actual or threatened significant lawsuits or material government or regulatory investigations
+- Earnings results and any future financial forecasts or outlooks that have not been publicly disclosed - Significant changes in business operations or strategies - Significant potential acquisitions or sales - Gains or losses of major suppliers or customers Introductions or launches of new, significant products or services - Introductions or launches of new, significant products or servic Changes in senior management or our Board of Directors - Actual or threatened significant lawsuits or material government or regulatory investigations

-If you are not sure whether certain information is considered material or nonpublic, consult a company lawyer for quidance before engaging in any securities transactions.
+If you are not sure whether certain information is considered material or nonpublic, consult a company lawyer for guidance before engaging in any securities transactions.